IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 The scaling factor and translational shifts are also defined in this file.

-The model consists of 3 files, the table, the frame and a safety distance, as the ejectors on the robot are not modelled.
+The model consists of 3 files, the table, the frame and the simulated ejectors on the robot.
 The model is best visualised in RViz.